smbape/node-emgucv-autoit-generator/README.md

 In python, the returned value `dst`, is the `OutputArray dst` parameter of the c++ function, hence the UDF function.
 `src` and `dst` are images, that means of type `Mat`

-Because there are `Array` parameters, we have to use the `Typed` version of the version which allows to specify the type the `Array` parameters.
+Because there are `Array` parameters, we have to use the `Typed` version of the UDF.
+It allows to specify the type the `Array` parameters.

-The python will therefore become
+The python code will therefore become
 ```autoit
 $blurred = _cveMatCreate()
 _cveGaussianBlurTyped("Mat", $image, "Mat", $blurred, _cvSize(3, 3), 0)